 Messrs.
 DeMatteo and Lloyd's compensation included salary, STI, and LTI of which 50% was time-based restricted stock and 50% was performance-based restricted stock.
-Mr. Kaufman's compensation included salary, STI, and LTI of which 25% was time-based restricted stock.
-Mr. Crawford's compensation included salary, STI and LTI of which 50% was time-based restricted stock.
-Mr. Crawford's compensation included salary, STI and LTI of which 50% was time-based restricted stock.
-Mr. Crawford's compensation included salary, STI and LTI of which 50% was time-based restricted stock.
-Mr. Crawford's compensation included salary, STI and LTI of which 50% was time-based restricted stock.
+Mr. Kaufman's compensation included salary, STI, and LTI of which 25% was time-based restricted stock, 25% was time-based cash award, and 50% was performance-based restricted stock.
+Mr. Crawford's compensation included salary, STI and LTI of which 50% was time-based restricted stock and 50% was time-based restricted stock.
 Mr. Crawford's compensation included salary, STI and LTI of which 50% was time-based restricted stock and 50% was time-based cash award.